 - View and traverse their list of connections and those made by others within the system.”

 The nature and terminology of these connections can vary from site to site.
 We use the term “social networking site” to describe this phenomenon, and the term “social networking site” also appears in public discourse.
 The two terms are often used interchangeably.
 We have decided not to use the term “networking” for two reasons: emphasis and scope.
-“Networking” emphasizes the initiation of relationships, often between strangers.
-While networking is available on a large number of sites, it is not the main practice of many of them, while it is what differentiates them from computer-mediated communication.
+“Networking” emphasizes initiating relationships, often between strangers.
+While networking is available on many sites, it is not the main practice on many of them, whereas it is what differentiates them from computer-mediated communication.

 Precision is important.
 A social function does not make a social media.
-In its instant messaging, the fact of having access to a whole list of friends does not necessarily turn a chat into a social media.
-The construction of a community environment in blog comments (via Gravatar or even BuddyPress for example, which allows adding a social layer to blogs using WordPress and especially to comments, but which functions more like a forum than a social media) does not necessarily make it a social media.
-The nature of the connections made possible or impossible by social media is important in defining it.
+In instant messaging, having access to a full list of friends does not necessarily make a chat a social media platform.
+The construction of a community environment in blog comments (via Gravatar or even BuddyPress, which allows adding a social layer to WordPress blogs, especially to comments, but functions more like a forum than a social media) does not necessarily make it social media.
+The nature of the connections enabled or hindered by social media is important in defining it.